fullstackhero/docs/content/contact/index.md

 If you cannot find a solution in the existing issues, please raise a bug report directly in Github.
 By tagging the issue with the label `Bug`, we'll try our best to prioritize your request.

 Please make sure to always include the following details in your bug report:
-* Details about your environment (operating system)
+* Details about your environment
-* Exact command used to start LocalStack
-* Any error logs from the console (try using `DEBUG=1` to increase the log level)
+* Any error logs from the console
 * Expected and actual behavior

 ### Chat

-Please join us in our Discord channel: [https://discord.gg/gdgHRt4mMw](https://discord.gg/gdgHRt4mMw)
+Join our Discord channel: [https://discord.gg/gdgHRt4mMw](https://discord.gg/gdgHRt4mMw)

 Don't have access to `discord` yet?
-Please contact us at [info@codewithmukesh.com](mailto:info@codewithmukesh.com) to receive an invite.
+Please contact us at [hello@codewithmukesh.com](mailto:hello@codewithmukesh.com) to receive an invite.